Aryan-Mishra09/Exercise_Fresher_Word_Problem/README.md

   - Clone the repository to your local machine:"https://github.com/Aryan-Mishra09/Exercise_Fresher_Word_Problem.git"
   - Navigate to the project directory:"cd compound-word-finder"
   - Compile the Java program:"javac CompoundWordFinder.java"

+ # Approach
+ 1. Create a Java Class:

+Create a Java class named CompoundWordFinder.
+This class will contain methods for building a data structure to store words, finding prefixes of words, and finding the longest compound words.

+2. Define Data Structures:

+Create a HashSet to store valid words.
+This set will be used to check if a word exists in the list of valid words.
+Create a Deque to maintain a queue of <word, remainder> pairs.
+This queue will be used to process words and their remaining suffixes.
+3. Create a Constructor:

+Define a constructor for the CompoundWordFinder class.
+In the constructor, initialize the wordSet and wordQueue data structures.

+4. Define a Nested Class:

+Create a nested class, WordPart, to represent a word and its remainder (suffix).
+This class will be used to store word-suffix pairs in the queue.

+5. Read Words from File:

+Create a method, such as addWordsFromFile, to read words from a file.
+Open and read the file line by line, trimming each line to remove leading and trailing spaces.
+Add these words to the wordSet and find prefixes for each word to create initial <word, remainder> pairs in the wordQueue.

+6. Find Prefixes:

+Implement a method, such as getPrefixes, to find prefixes for a given word.
+Iterate through the characters of the word and check if the current prefix exists in the wordSet.
+If a prefix is found, add it to a deque of prefixes.

+7. Find Longest Compound Words:

+Create a method, such as findLongestCompoundWords, to find the longest compound words.
+Initialize variables to keep track of the longest and second longest compound words.
+Process elements from the wordQueue by examining each word and its remainder.

+If the remainder exists in the wordSet and the current word is longer than the longest found so far, update the longest and second longest words.
+If not, find prefixes for the remainder and generate new <word, remainder> pairs to be added to the wordQueue.

  # Sample Input File
    Use the provided Input_01.txt and Input_02.txt file as a sample input to test the program.